keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 especially if you are using multiple tools, and multible observability platforms, and multiple instance of some tools or observability platforms.
-The Keptn Metrics Server unifies and standardizes access to this data.

 ## Using this exercise